-If you receive public input in other ways, for example during a phone call or private meeting with a member of the public, you may need to document what you talked about according to the agency's rules on ex parte communications.
+If you receive public input in other ways, for example during a phone call or private meeting with a member of the public, you may need to document what you talked about according to [Agency]'s rules on ex parte communications.

-2.5 How do personnel consider public input and develop the final rule?
+2.5 How do agency personnel consider public input and develop a final rule?

 After the public comment period closes, the agency can take steps to finalize the proposed rule.
 In some cases, the agency may decide to abandon or postpone the rulemaking or withdraw the NPRM.
-If the agency decides to issue a final rule, personnel must consider all public input and draft the final rule and a preamble that explains the final rule and responds to public comments.
-The rule becomes final when the final decisionmaker, usually the agency head, makes a final decision on the rule.
-The final decisionmaker's signature (or publication of the final rule, discussed in the next section) signals the end of the rulemaking process.
+If the agency decides to issue a final rule, agency personnel must consider all public input, draft the final rule, and draft a preamble that explains the final rule and responds to any public comments that raise a significant issue.
+For most agency personnel, the final decisionmaker's signature (or publication of the final rule, discussed in the next section) signals the end of their involvement in the rulemaking process.

-The Guidelines should explain internal processes for reviewing public comments, preparing the final rule, coordinating with OIRA (as relevant), and securing the approval of the final decisionmaker.
+The Guidelines should explain internal processes for reviewing public comments, preparing a final rule, coordinating with OIRA (as relevant), and securing the approval of the final decisionmaker.
 The Guidelines should also explain why the end of the rulemaking process is important for recordkeeping purposes.